roldanjorge/roldanjorge_website/content/posts/3_hf_bert_seq_class/index.md

 In this article, I will discuss how to use the BERT model [^bert] for a sequence classification task with the [Huggingface's `transformers` library](https://huggingface.co/docs/transformers).
 So, why should we still care we care about BERT in 2025?
 First, its historical significance as one of the first models to showcase the power of the Transformer architecture, and anyone working with LLMs should be familiar with it.
 Second, smaller, encoder-only models such as BERT are better suited for powerful interpretability and explainability techniques, including LIME [^lime], SHAP [^shap], and attention visualization using tools such as BERTViz [^bertviz_paper],[^bertviz_repo] , or exBERT [^exbert] .
 Third, BERT models excel at tasks such as sequence classification, i.e., intent classification or sentiment analysis, and name entity recognition, and for specific applications, it is a better option than modern LLMs.
 Fourth, BERT models are more cost-efficient, require fewer computing resources, are more environment-friendly, and can be more easily deployed for large-scale applications than LLMs.
 Finally, if you learn how to use BERT with the `transformers` library, you can apply the same skills to other state-of-the-art open-source LLMs.

 # Huggingface's transformers library
-Huggingface's `transformers` is a wonderful open-source library to use pre-trained models for multiples tasks in modalities such as Natural Language Processing, Computer Vision, Audio, and Multimodel .
-One of its core advantages is its support, and interoperability between multiple frameworks such as PyTorch, TensorFlow, and JAX. [^transformers_doc] .
-You can find a list of the models supported here [Supported models and frameworks](https://huggingface.co/docs/transformers/index#supported-models-and-frameworks), and a comprehensive documentation for [BERT](https://huggingface.co/docs/transformers/model_doc/bert) [^bert_hf_docs]
+Huggingface's `transformers` is a wonderful open-source library that empowers users to use pre-trained models for multiple tasks in modalities such as Natural Language Processing, Computer Vision, Audio, and Multimodel.
+One of its core advantages is its support and interoperability between various frameworks such as PyTorch, TensorFlow, and JAX. [^transformers_doc] .
+You can find a list of the models supported here [Supported models and frameworks](https://huggingface.co/docs/transformers/index#supported-models-and-frameworks), and comprehensive documentation for [BERT](https://huggingface.co/docs/transformers/model_doc/bert) [^bert_hf_docs]

 ## Model checkpoints and architectures {#model_checkpoints_and_architectures}
-Using BERT requires to choose an architecture, and a checkpoint.
-A checkpoint indicates the state of a pre-trained model such as its weights and configuration.
-These are some examples of widely-used BERT's checkpoints.
+Using BERT requires choosing an architecture and a checkpoint.
+A checkpoint indicates the state of a pre-trained model, such as its weights and configuration.
+These are some examples of widely used BERT checkpoints.

 | Checkpoint (model-card)                                                                      | Notes                                         |